snaewe/omniorb/omniORB/src/examples/ziop/README.txt

 transmitted messages.

 To enable ZIOP on Unix platforms, give an argument of --enable-ziop to the configure script.

-To enable it on Windows, set the EnableZIOP make variable in the platform configuration file.
+To enable it on Windows, set the EnableZIOP make variable in the platform configuration file and define OMNIORB_ENABLE_ZIOP in include/omniORB4/CORBA_sysdep_trad.h.

 omniORB has an almost complete implementation of the ZIOP